Prevention Educator

 • Ensure that confidentiality of students is maintained.

-• Provide to the Project Director and/or input as directed the funder’s online system data, documents, data, and information for monthly in-house progress reports, and funder required progress reports.
+• Provide to the Project Director and/or input as directed by the funder’s online system data, documents, data, and information for monthly in-house progress reports, and funder required progress reports.
 Review and/or draft reports as requested.

 • Serve as a liaison that promotes trust with students, parents, guardians, school staff, community leaders, CBI, and other stakeholders through email, phone calls, video meetings, personal interaction, and meetings in person.

-• Participate in staff meetings as required.
+• Participate in staff meetings and training as required.

 • Perform other duties as assigned or required.